-- 2 An entity shall apply this Standard in accounting for borrowing costs. - The Standard does not deal with the actual or imputed cost of equity, including preferred capital not classified as a liability. - An entity is not required to apply the Standard to borrowing costs directly attributable to the acquisition, construction or production of: - (a) a qualifying asset measured at fair value, for example a biological asset; or - (b) inventories that are manufactured, or otherwise produced, in large quantities on a repetitive basis.
+- 2 An entity shall apply this Standard in accounting for borrowing costs. - 3 The Standard does not deal with the actual or imputed cost of equity, including preferred capital not classified as a liability. - 4 An entity is not required to apply the Standard to borrowing costs directly attributable to the acquisition, construction or production of: - (a) a qualifying asset measured at fair value, for example a biological asset within the scope of LKAS 41 Agriculture; or - (b) inventories that are manufactured, or otherwise produced, in large quantities on a repetitive basis.